 Sometimes, having a fire management system isn’t enough.
 You need to go a step further and ensure that you have the right system for your premises and that all the people under that roof know exactly what to do in case of a fire.
-We know that fire is a serious threat to life or property and want our clients to always be prepared and know what to do whenever they hear that fire alarm or detect a fire.
+We know that fire is a serious threat to life and property and want our clients to always be prepared and know what to do whenever they hear that fire alarm or detect a fire.

-Fire Protection Team has vast experience in the design, installation and maintenance of fire warning and suppression systems.
+Fire Protection Team has vast experience in the design, installation, and maintenance of fire warning and suppression systems.
 Over time, we’ve come across a wide range of customer and real-world user questions related to fire protection systems.
 Here are the frequently asked questions and their answers.

 Fire Sprinkler FAQs

 No. Smoke or dust won't trigger the system—only heat from a fire can.
 Fire sprinkler systems have a bulb that holds back the shut-off valve for the water pipes.
 When the air reaches a high enough temperature, the liquid in these bulbs expands and shatters the bulb, releasing the water and triggering the sprinkler system.

 Yes, they will cause damage to electronics and other valuables that are not water resistant.
 However, the damage is less severe as opposed to what the fire will do to your belongings or even worse, the entire building.

 How many fire sprinklers does a building need?

 As many as is required to douse every foot of the floor with a steady spray of water in case a fire breaks out.
 Be sure to speak with the proper authorities as fire protection for buildings is on a case-by-case basis.